Small Group Tour ●IJT Classic

 from AU$8980 per person

-Accompanying you throughout will be your tour leader (Insider), who will introduce history and culture, guide you on excursions, demystify the local etiquette and generally make sure you get the best from your Classic Japan tour.
+Accompanying you throughout will be your tour leader (Insider).
+They’ll introduce history and culture, guide you on excursions, demystify the local etiquette and generally make sure you get the best from your Classic Japan tour.

 Is this trip for you?